Black eye color in people

 The rarest eye colors, how eye color percentages divide down throughout the population, and how various health issues might impact the color of your eyes.
 Black colored eyes are caused by bruising around the eye rather than within the eye.
 This bruise is caused by damaged blood vessels under the skin.
 The most frequent cause of a black eye is a blow to the eye, nose, or head, however surgical operations near the eye or nose may also result in a black eye.

-This is one of those questions that seems to have a simple solution yet does not.
-In fact, there is significant disagreement over what the rarest eye color is.
-This is partially because “rare” itself may be a relative phrase because one eye color could be incredibly uncommon in a given section of the globe and quite common in another.
+Though it might appear like there is an easy way out, that isn’t always the case.
+It is up for personal opinion what makes an eye color unusual.
+Where you live, the word “rare” might mean different things.For example, one eye color may be very uncommon in one place and very common in another.
 Strangely enough, dark brown eyes-black eyes are more frequent in Southeast Asia, East Asia, and Africa.
 West Asia, Europe, and the Americas are where light brown eye color is most common.

 Is black the Rarest Eye Color?